 It is worth discovering the beaches of Perivoli, Chondrogiorgi, Agios Ioannis, and Hovolo, small and secluded beaches that will reward you with their crystal clear waters and the tranquility they offer.

 In Skopelos, there are many beautiful monasteries and churches that are worth visiting the various masterpieces of religious art.
 However, sightseeing is not all there is to do on the island.
 During your vacation in Skopelos, you have the opportunity to choose between various sports activities such as trekking, mountain biking, horse riding, and other nature excursions.

 The friendly behavior and warm hospitality of the locals make everyone who visits Skopelos feel right at home.
 Ask for advice and explore the beauties of the island to create memories that will last a lifetime!

 Skyros; the southernmost island of Sporades

 Skyros - credits: yiannisscheidt/Shutterstock.com

-Five hours away from the Greek capital, lies Skyros, the least known island of the Sporades, which is located in the northeastern part of Evia.
-While the other three islands that make up the Sporades complex -Skiathos, Skopelos, and Alonissos- are located close to each other, Skyros is rather isolated to the south of the Aegean.
+Five hours away from the Greek capital, lies Skyros, the least known island of the Sporades, which is located in the northeastern part of Euboea.
+While the other three Aegean islands that make up the (northern) Sporades complex -Skopelos, Skiathos, and Alonissos- are located close to each other, Skyros is rather isolated to the south of the Aegean.